Rock-it-science/my-heatmap/README.md

 # my-heatmap

-A sport-segmented heatmap of your Strava activities without paying for Strava premium
+A map-centric view for your activity data.